Alireza-Mahinparvar/vapi-ai/README.md

 ## Usage

 **CLI:**
 - Follow the prompts to record your question and hear the AI’s spoken reply.
-- Say or type "goodbye" to end the conversation.
+- To terminate or exit the app, simply say or type "goodbye" when prompted.
+The assistant will recognize this and end the session gracefully.

 **Web:**